precice/precice.github.io/pages/community/precice-workshop-2022.md

     <details class="workshop-event" id="Rodenberg"><summary>Benjamin Rodenberg: From low-order to high-order coupling schemes </summary>
     <p>Authors: <a href="https://www.in.tum.de/en/i05/people/personen/benjamin-rueth/">Benjamin Rodenberg</a><br/>Affiliation: Technical University of Munich, Germany</p>
     <p>preCICE offers explicit and implicit coupling schemes.
 They often can only reach first-order accuracy in time.
 We currently develop an extended coupling scheme that allows time interpolation of coupling data.
-With this one can generally reach higher order.
-In this talk I give a practical introduction for low-order and high-order coupling schemes in preCICE.  </p>
+With this coupling scheme one can generally reach higher order.
+In this talk I give a practical introduction for low-order and high-order coupling schemes in preCICE.</p>
     </details>

    <details class="workshop-event" id="Schneider"><summary>David Schneider: Data Mapping in preCICE: Summary & Outlook</summary>